vesuxyz/docs/docs/explore/pools.md

 ![Vesu vTokens](./images/vToken.png)

 For each asset and pool a corresponding vToken exists.
 Lenders simply supply assets in the Vesu pool by using the vToken's `deposit` function which mints a corresponding vault share token instead.
-As interest accumulates in the Vesu pool, the vault share token exchange rate increases allowing the lender to withdraw an increasing amount of underlying assets over time.
+As interest accumulates in the Vesu pool, the vault share token exchange rate increases allowing the lender to withdraw an increasing amount of underlying assets over time using the vToken's `withdraw` function.